Someone like You (short story collection): Reception and legacy

-In May of 1954, Groff Conklin, in Galaxy Science Fiction, called Someone Like You "certainly the most distinguished book of short stories of 1953 ... all superb".
-In August of 1954, writing in The Magazine of Fantasy & Science Fiction, Anthony Boucher and J. Francis McComas praised the collection's "subtly devastating murder stories [as well as] two biting science-fantasies, plus a few unclassifiable gems" singling out Taste as a "perfect story," and concluded the volume "belong[ed] on your shelves somewhere in the Beerbohm-Collier-Saki section".
+In May 1954, Groff Conklin, in Galaxy Science Fiction, called Someone Like You "certainly the most distinguished book of short stories of 1953 ... all superb".
+In August 1954, writing in The Magazine of Fantasy & Science Fiction, Anthony Boucher and J. Francis McComas praised the collection's "subtly devastating murder stories [as well as] two biting science-fantasies, plus a few unclassifiable gems" singling out Taste as a "perfect story," and concluded the volume "belong[ed] on your shelves somewhere in the Beerbohm-Collier-Saki section".

 Van Morrison's song "Someone Like You" is named after this collection.